siddharthk6-tech/Wren-DevOps_Task/Task2_EC2_WebServer/README.md

 - **Terraform** provisions the infrastructure (EC2 instance) in AWS.
 - **User data** installs a web server and hosts a custom index page.
 - **Ansible** orchestrates Terraform execution and displays outputs.
-- **Monitoring** setup ensures the instance and web server health can be observed (basic metrics or logs).
+- Optional- **Monitoring** setup was optional and not included in the task, basically it ensures the instance and web server health can be observed (basic metrics or logs).

-This simulates a typical DevOps workflow for deploying and monitoring applications on cloud infrastructure with automated provisioning.

 ## Tools & Technologies Used
 - Terraform
 - Ansible
-- Monitoring Tools – e.g., CloudWatch, basic health checks
+- Monitoring Tools - CloudWatch

 ## How to Run

 1. Make sure you have **Ansible**, **Terraform**, and **AWS CLI** configured with proper credentials.
 2. Run the playbook:
-   command: ansible-playbook run_terraform_.yml
+   command: ansible-playbook run_terraform.yml

 ## Output
 After deployment, the following outputs are displayed:

 1. **EC2 Public IP** – Access your instance directly.
-2. **HTTP link** – Open the custom index page in a browser.
+2. **HTTP link** – Opens the custom index page in a browser.
 3. **Index.html verification** – Confirm the file is served correctly via HTTP.
 4. **Monitoring verification** – Basic health check or metrics confirming the web server is running.

 ## Steps Executed
-1. Terraform initializes and provisions the EC2 instance using the specified key pair in the required region.
+1. Ansible does the Terraform initialization, tf plan and runs tf apply by ehich terraform provisions the EC2 instance using the specified key pair in the required region.
 2. Web server installed automatically via **user data**.
 3. Custom `index.html` deployed on the web server.
 4. Ansible runs a playbook to: